theobonzi/vton-demo-profesional/README.md

 - **Image Capture**: Upload or capture selfie photos for virtual try-on
 - **Virtual Fitting**: AI-powered virtual try-on with realistic results
 - **Interactive Results**: Like, download, and share virtual fitting results
+- **Email Summary**: Receive a recap email of generated looks with product descriptions
 - **Responsive Design**: Modern UI that works on all devices
 - **Brand Filtering**: Filter products by specific brands via environment variables